ecila/HALblog/pages/workshops.md

 layout: page
 show_meta: false
 title: ""
 subheadline:
 teaser:

 permalink: "/workshops/"
 ---
 ## WORKSHOPS

 ## Exchanging Perspectives
 April 27-28.
 Sussex Humanities Lab, University of Sussex, Brighton

+*What new ways of listening does algorithmic listening afford?*
+*How might existing machine learning/ listening methods enrich humanistic modes of enquiry?*
+*Are there any methodological issues associated with importing methods from information science into humanities research?*

 + Machine Listening vs Listening Machines
 + Kaggle Challenge

-### Understanding Agency of Listening Algorithms
+### Understanding Distributed Agency Between Listening Algorithms and Humans
 May 31-June 1.
 Sonic Arts Research Centre, Queen's University Belfast

-+ What can interactive performance practice teach us about understanding human-machine agency?
+*What can improvisation and computer music performance practices teach us about human-machine agency?
+How might this inform or challenge our understanding of how we can actively listen together with machines?*

++ Understanding distributed agency?
 + Errant Machine Listening Workshop

 ### Future Implications and Applications of Algorithmic Listening
 Sept 14-15.
-Sussex Humanities Lab, University of Sussex, Brighton
+Sussex Humanities Lab, University of Sussex, Brighton *What ethical, cultural and epistemological considerations do we need to take into account in the design of machine listening algorithms?*

 + Methodological, cultural and ethical perspectives
 + Agenda workshop